ducksouplab/ducksoup/README.md

 * a videoconference server acting as a relay for peers in the same room (more precisely, a SFU made with Go and [pion](https://github.com/pion/webrtc))
 * with the possibility to record and optionnally transform video and audio streams thanks to GStreamer

+## DuckSoup server interface

+The DuckSoup server exposes the following:

+- an HTTP server for static files: `ducksoup.js` and example front-ends (TCP)
+- an HTTP websocket endpoint for signaling (TCP)
+- WebRTC (UDP)

+Using `ducksoup.js` is the preferred way to interact with other DuckSoup server parts (signaling and WebRTC).

 ## Embed DuckSoup

 Let's assume we have a DuckSoup server installed and running at `ducksoup-host.example.com` and we want to embed a DuckSoup "player" in a website served at `my-experiment.example.com`.

 The embedding origin (`my-experiment.example.com`) has to be listed as an authorized origin when starting the DuckSoup instance available at `ducksoup-host.example.com` (see [Environment variables](#environment-variables)).

 Then, on the experiment web page, include the `ducksoup.js` library: